OpenTermsArchive/contrib-versions/Instagram/Privacy Policy.md

 **8\.
 HOW TO CONTACT US ABOUT A DECEASED USER**

-In the event of the death of an Instagram User, please send us an email to the following email address: support@instagram.com.
+In the event of the death of an Instagram User, please contact us.
 We will usually conduct our communication via email. should we require any other information, we will contact you at the email address you have provided in your request.

 **9\.
 HOW TO CONTACT US**

-If you have any questions about this Privacy Policy or the Service, please contact us at support@instagram.com.
+If you have any questions about this Privacy Policy or the Service, please find the appropriate support channel in the Instagram Help Center at which to contact us.

 **10\.
 CHANGES TO OUR PRIVACY POLICY**